18030288/M2-Embedded_LEDmatrix/1_Requirements/README.md

 1'H

-How : This project is implemented by using functionalities of c.
+How : This project is implemented by using 1.avr microcontroller atmega_328.
+                                           2. 16x2 LCD display
+                                           3. 4x4 matrix keypad
+                                           4. solonoid

 ## Detail Requirements :